BND Hamburger Icon

 Lighting systems

-Good lighting systems are a must for office security, as a well-lit area often deters crime.
+Good lighting systems are a must for office security, as a well-lit area can often deter crime.
 However, leaving the lights on all the time can be expensive and wasteful.
-Instead, motion-activated lights that turn on automatically during preset hours will provide lighting only when needed and for a certain amount of time after the motion has stopped.
+Instead, motion-activated lights that turn on automatically during preset hours will provide lighting only when needed and for a certain amount of time after detected motion has stopped.
 They can also be set up with security cameras and work both indoors and outdoors.

 Having the security equipment installed is only one piece of your overall protection needs.
-Security experts also advise conducting regular audits to ensure that your security set up is working and to see where you have any weaknesses.
+Security experts also advise conducting regular audits to ensure that your security setup is working and to see where you may have any weaknesses.

 These motion-sensing floodlights could be great fits for your business:

-• The Maxsa Solar Motion-Activated Dual-Head Light is easy to install because, as a solar-powered light, it doesn’t require any electrical wiring.
+• The Maxsa Solar-Powered Dual-Head LED Security Spotlight is easy to install because, as a solar-powered motion-activated light, it doesn’t require any electrical wiring.

 • The Baxia Technology Solar Lights Outdoor provides exceptionally bright lighting of 2,000 lumens, which is about the amount needed to fill a living room.